MicrosoftDocs/azure-devops-docs/docs/repos/git/forks.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]
 [!INCLUDE [version-vs-gt-2015](../../includes/version-vs-gt-2015.md)]

-Forks are useful when people want to make experimental, risky, or confidential changes to a codebase, but those changes need to be isolated from the original repo containing the codebase.
-If you create a fork of an original repo, the fork is an independent and typically complete copy&mdash;although you can fork a single branch.
-As an independent copy of an original repo, any changes you make to your fork, such as adding commits or branches, aren't shared with the original repo.
-If you want to share your codebase changes with the original repo, you must create a [pull request](pull-requests.md) (PR) to request review and approval of the changes.
+Git repo forks are useful when people want to make experimental, risky, or confidential changes to a codebase, but those changes need to be isolated from the original repo for the codebase.
+If you fork a repo, the fork is an independent and complete copy unless you specify a single branch.
+As an independent copy, any changes you make to your fork, such as adding commits or branches, aren't shared with the original repo.
+If you want to merge your codebase changes into the original repo, you must create a [pull request](pull-requests.md) (PR) for review and approval of the changes.

-When you fork an Azure Repos repo, you can specify whether your fork will contain all branches or just the default branch.
-The forking process doesn't transfer any permissions, policies, or build pipelines to your fork.
+The forking process doesn't transfer any permissions, policies, or build pipelines from the original repo to your fork.
 Basically, the new fork acts as if you cloned the original repo, then pushed the local clone to a new remote repo.

 In this article you learn how to: